 However, layers come in all shapes and sizes, and not all layered haircuts are created equal.
 The ‘do that looks flawless on your best friend may not have the same effect on you.
 So how do you figure out which layered cut is best for you?

-We reached out to Danielle Keasling, Matrix Artistic Director and owner of Salon Karma in South Carolina, to help us identify the most flattering layered haircuts around.
+We reached out to Danielle Keasling, Matrix artistic director and owner of Salon Karma in South Carolina, to help us identify the most flattering layered haircuts around for dark brown hair and blonde alike.
 Keasling dropped some serious knowledge about layers.
 By the time you’ve finished reading, we’re sure you’ll have found the perfect layered cut for you.

 First, we wanted to know exactly why layers are universally flattering.
 Keasling insists that the answer is simple.